DafidTheProphet/campaign/content/1. Setting Almanac/Geography/Continents/Jetztara/The Archipelago of Mereth-Mar/The Free Isle of Aenwidia/The Undercity.md

 Below the sewer system, lies the headquarters of the helmsmen's guild.
 They are responsible for steering the island to its designated location.

+Immediately below the sewers lie the low-waste industrial facilities, where lower scale manufacturing is performed.
+The lack of open air restricts the industrial processes that can be performed here.
+Between the factories, shops and restaurants located around a central square cater to the workers.

 The very bottom of the island is forbidden to civilians.
 Only members of the Aenwidian defense force are allowed through this point.